 This service is usually voluntary but it's recommended that you register before going abroad.
 Registering your details enables officials to contact you in case of emergency, such as a natural disaster, and provide you with important travel advisory information.
 Your embassy can also help to re-issue travel documents, put you in touch with local services, like medical or legal assistance, and provide support if you've been a victim of a crime.

 Some countries require students to register with the police.
 In the UK, for example, students must register within 7 days of arrival or risk getting a hefty fine or even imprisonment.
 Your entry visa, biometric residence permit or Home Office application approval letter should state whether this applies to you.
-A few of the countries that require registration in the UK currently include China, Hong Kong and Macau, Israel, Colombia and Argentina.
+A few of the countries that require registration in the UK currently include mainland China, Hong Kong and Macau, Israel, Colombia and Argentina.

 This list could change.
 Always check on your host country's government website for up-to-date information.
 Your university's student services offices can help you book an appointment with the police.
 Some schools will even have the police stationed on campus for the first week to help students register.

-You can use any provider if your mobile phone is unlocked, so shop around.
+You use any provider if your mobile phone is unlocked, so shop around.
 In Canada, providers are obligated by law to unlock your phone, and no new phones can be sold locked anymore.
 You can even have your (Canadian) phone unlocked for free or at least be given instructions on how to do so.
 If you forgot to unlock your phone before leaving home, you might be out of luck.

 Unless you're planning to use a pay-as-you-go phone, most phone providers will require you to have a local bank account before they'll approve your contract.
 Your school's student services office might be the first place to look for student deals.
 There are a lot of universities, including the University of Cambridge, King's College London and the London School of Economics, that participate in mobile phone discount plans.

-In the UK, international students who are on a Tier 4 visa and studying for more than 6 months are entitled to access to the National Health Service (NHS).
+In the UK, international students who are on a Student visa and studying for more than 6 months are entitled to access to the National Health Service (NHS).
 Your university can give you a list of doctors to choose from, and you're advised to register with one as soon as you arrive.
 Some treatments are restricted on the NHS; good travel and health insurance should cover any shortfalls where the NHS doesn't cover you.